 Talking to children or young people about terminal illness or bereavement can feel very difficult.
 A lot of people feel anxious at the idea of talking to children about these topics.
 Fears of getting it wrong are common, even when you have a very good and open relationship with the children.

 We have been helping local schools for many years, supporting staff with specific problems when a pupil has a relative with a terminal illness.
-If you would like further information please contact the counselling team on 01892 820525 or email email@example.com.
+If you would like further information please contact the Counselling and Support Service team on 01892 820525 or email email@example.com.